justinseiter/fetched.io/README.md

     export FETCHED_ID=123456789

 Shots can be taken and uploaded by passing screenFetch the "-s" (screenshot) and "-u" (upload) flags.
-The final "fetch" flag tells screenFetch where to push the shot.
+The final "fetch" flag tells screenFetch where to push the shot. **Note: "fetch" has not been officially merged into the main screenFetch app.
+Please see the "Getting Started" section below for details**

     $ screenfetch -s -u fetch
     Taking shot in 3..
 2..
 1..